 Introducing Jillyn Kaufman

-Jillyn is a clinical social worker with specialized training in trauma, mindfulness, deafness and hard of hearing, older adults and adolescents, and has advanced Gottman Method training.
+Jillyn is a clinical supervisor and social worker with specialized training in trauma, mindfulness, deafness and hard of hearing, older adults and adolescents, and has advanced Gottman Method training.

 Offering Intensives in couples therapy retreats for the following US states: